 Mashing involves mixing malted barley with hot water to produce a porridge-like mixture that contains grist suspended in water.
 It is an ideal brewing process since it activate the enzymes to break the starch into fermentable sugars (wort).

 There are two types of mashing: infusion and decoction mashing.
-Infusion mashing involves heating the entire mash at saccharification temperature (from rest to rest temperature).
+Infusion mashing involves heating the entire mash at saccharification temperature.
 Decoction, however, involves heating a portion of mash to a boiling point and then adding to the entire mash.

 Mashing results in two products: wort and spent grain.
 Wort is the sweet liquid that helps produce the beer after adding yeast and fermenting.
-Spent grain is the solid residue that sinks at the bottom of the lautering tun.
-Therefore, it is essential to separate the two through lautering.
+Spent grain is the solid residue of malted barley that sinks at the bottom of the lautering tun.
+You must separate the two through lautering.

 Step 4: Boiling the Wort